 Socket: AM4 | Chipset: X470 | Graphics Support: 2-way SLI / 3-way CrossFire | Audio: SupremeFX 8-Channel High Definition Audio CODEC S1220A | Wireless: None | Form Factor: ATX

 This motherboard is yet another juice of excellence squeezed out from bright minds at ASUS.
-Among the two M.2 slots, one of it comes covered with a large aluminum heat sink.
+Among the two M.2 slots, one of them comes covered with a large aluminium heat sink.
 The PCIe slots support 2-way SLI and 3-way AMD CrossFire.
 This board also exhibits onboard over-current protection in the form of onboard resettable fuses protecting all connection ports and DRAM modules against damage for a long span of time.
 Of note, this motherboard doesn’t have any onboard overclock buttons of switches

 There are two heat-sinks surrounding the CPU socket, one is merged with I/O panel cover which helps reduce ESD, from here, another heat sink extends towards M.2 shroud and towards PCH.
-On the audio aspect of things, we have an optical s/pdif out, five SupremeFX 8 channel audio 3.5 mil jacks on the rear I/O and an improved 8-channel HD audio onboard.
+On the audio aspect of things, we have an optical S/PDIF out, five SupremeFX 8 channel audio 3.5 mil jacks on the rear I/O and an improved 8-channel HD audio onboard.

 This board is dressed in a black and stealthy style while the heatsinks are covered in reflective writing which gives off a graffiti vibe to the board.
 Looking at the lighting on the board, we can appreciate it on the I/O shield, RGB lighting is controlled by the ASUS Aura Sync software which can also connect with any RGB compatible device.
 To make up for the scarce onboard lighting, you can attach LED strips on the board via addressable LED headers.